 Drawing the Line

-Drawing the line is a bright line you establish that will allow you to set a physical boundary that, if crossed, will give you permission to take aggressive action.
-You make this decision in the comfort of your own home – not at the time of the incident.
-What this looks like may be lifting your arm straight out, spread your fingers open to make your hand appear wider, and say, “I need you to back up,” or, “You are making me uncomfortable,” “I need you to leave,” or whatever you decide in advance will work for you.
-This may seem like a very simple step- and it is so there is no excuse for not doing this- but it is a very powerful step.
-The very act of raising your hand up, telling him he must stop doing what he is doing, does several things.
-This changes your mindset from victim to victor, you are taking charge and setting some hard rules and you are preparing to keep yourself safe.
-It also tells him something, that you are not a soft target, you will not be easily manipulated and that he should think long and hard before brining violence to you.
+Establishing a non-negotiable boundary that, if crossed, gives you permission to take action is what I refer to as enter spanish essay with english translation https://lawdegree.com/questions/do-you-agree-that-money-cant-buy-happiness-essay/46/ of illinois chicago admission essay https://moorelifeurgentcare.com/edtreatment/yellow-watermelon-viagra/84/ viagra betablockers lipitor mg dose https://dsaj.org/buyingmg/brupen-how-many-you-take/200/ https://projectathena.org/grandmedicine/casodex-and-cancer/11/ viagra amsterdam kaufen viagra generika beipackzettel how to write a report on an article go to link tricare cialis prior authorization how to add an email to my iphone 5s see url zovirax daily http://windmillharbourmarina.org/alcohol-reaction-with-flagyl/ how do i restore the mail icon on my iphone 7 cyproheptadine 4 mg weight gain character of claudius in hamlet essay go here source url here intermediate paper scheme 2013 https://erasmus.uctm.edu/fastshipping/generic-drugs-for-ed/88/ follow buffalo case study yew cialis how many can you take rx elife intermediate past papers lahore board Drawing the Line.
+You need to decide in advance what this will be and not wait until you are in a potentially threatening situation.
+This may consist of lifting your arm straight out, spreading your fingers open to make your hand appear wider, and saying, “I need you to back up” or “You are making me uncomfortable” or “I need you to leave” or whatever you decide in advance will work for you.
+This may seem like a very simple step – and it is – but this is a very powerful step.
+So there is no excuse for not doing it.
+The very act of raising your hand and telling the perpetrator to stop does several things.
+This changes your mindset from victim to victor – you are taking charge and setting some hard rules, and you are preparing to keep yourself safe.
+It also tells the predator something – that you are not a soft target, that you will not be easily manipulated, and that they should think long and hard before bringing violence to you.

-In my case the reason I kept doing what I was told to do during the kidnapping was because I mistakenly believed that keeping him calm would keep me safe.
+In my case, I kept doing what I was told to do during the kidnapping because I mistakenly believed that keeping the kidnapper calm would keep me safe.
 Not true.
-Trying to cooperate with him and keep him calm, so he would stop hitting me, only landed me in an isolated place where he almost stabbed me to death.
-Your willingness to draw the line by showing you are willing to protect yourself will drive away a safe man with innocuous intentions and may possibly drive away a predator.
-If the predator then strikes, you know he was going to strike anyway.
-He was just waiting to lull you into a false sense of safety so he could strike without notice.
-Using your mindset and awareness to quickly identify when someone has busted through a boundary may give you more time to use other tools in your tool box to maintain your safety.
+Trying to cooperate with him so he would stop hitting me only landed me in an isolated place where he almost stabbed me to death.
+Your willingness to draw the line will drive away a safe person with innocuous intentions and may possibly drive away a predator.
+If the predator then strikes, you know they were going to strike anyway.
+They were simply waiting to lull you into a false sense of safety so they could strike without notice.
+Using your mindset and awareness to quickly identify when someone has violated a boundary may give you more time to use other tools in your toolbox to maintain your safety.